stellar/stellar-protocol/ecosystem/sep-TBD.md

 ## Security Concerns
-While there are no security concerns in this informational SEP pertaining to the Stellar network itself, it is important to discuss
+This informational SEP does not introduce security concerns pertaining to the Stellar network itself.

 ## Changelog